mpsanchis/flash-qc/README.md

 - Generate statistics for users.
 - In the event of a new training session, the backend informs how many cards of each deck have to be evaluated by the user.
 - Manages all CRUD operations in general (Users, decks, cards, card templates, etc)

+## Development Tips

+To generate a User Hash manually:

+`argon2 12345678 -id -t 2 -k 19456 -p 1`

+Where 12345678 is the salt.
+After typing the password, press Control D to send EOF

+Curling a login:

+`curl -u "johndoe:password" -X POST http://127.0.0.1:8000/auth/login`